 The assessment in Table 4 shows that the rating level of the proposed building services noise satisfies the proposed limits and will be below the prevailing background noise level at the receptors.
-As a result, noise from the proposed building services will have no impact on the receptors.
+As a result, noise from the proposed building services is unlikely to have any impact on the receptors.